Create a reference matrix, useful for visualisation, with evenly spread and

 # Factors

-get_datagrid(iris, at = "Species") # Returns all the levels
+get_datagrid(iris, by = "Species") # Returns all the levels

 #> Species Sepal.Length Sepal.Width Petal.Length Petal.Width